 Finding the Right Summer Program For You

 Where to start?
 Yes, there are many options.
-The summer after junior year is a great time to step up and out because, with two months free, you can get a job, volunteer, work as an intern, study abroad, take a pre-college course on campus, volunteer, or design your own independent study.
+The summer after junior year is a great time to step up and step out because, with two months free, you can get a job, volunteer, work as an intern, study abroad, take a pre-college course on campus, volunteer, or design your own independent study.
 A productive summer means that you can pursue your interests at a deeper level, learn something new, explore a career, or just get better at an activity that you really love.

 |Georgetown Summer Academies|

 Drama, Design, Music, Gaming, Writing, and more.